Can I attend just the after-party?

 $55 for the picnic+party, although there are significant discounts available for Table Captains and their groups.
 As you can imagine, there are great expenses associated with putting on this event – including top-quality DJs, band, and performers, plus rental fee for the indoor and outdoor venue, insurance, advertising, sound system, lighting, cloakroom, security, and tables for the picnic.

 What is the weather like for outdoor picnics in early September?

 We’ve moved the event up to the start of September to take advantage of WARM SUMMER WEATHER.
 The average temperature for September 7 is 7 degrees warmer than our event last year on Sept 30 and the previous year’s date of October 15.
 So if it does rain, it will be warmer.
 However, chances of rain are low: last year there were only 6 days in September where more than 3mm of rain fell – so that’s a 20% or 1 in 5 chance of rain this year.
 The odds are very good that Harvest Noir 2013 will be rain-free.

 Can I change my mind and become a Table Captain after I’ve registered as a regular guest?

 Yes.
-Send us an email at email@example.com and we’ll see if we can accomodate your new table.
+Send us an email at firstname.lastname@example.org and we’ll see if we can accommodate your new table.